Taught Postgraduate Programmes

 - MA in Arts Management and Heritage Studies

 - MA in Critical and Cultural Theory

-- MA in Fine Art (MAFA)
+- MA in Fine Art

-- MA in History of Art
+- MA in Social History of Art

 The School has over thirty members of staff including artists, historians and theorists.
 Since the mid 1970s, the School has initiated and developed postgraduate programmes and research in the areas generally defined as critical and social histories of art, cultural studies, museum and heritage studies, feminist analyses and studio practice.
 Areas of research and teaching include Western and Non-Western histories of art from the classical to the contemporary; Continental and critical theory; museum, gallery and heritage studies; feminism and gender studies; a range of fine art practice.

 MA International Scholarships 2018/9

 The School of Fine Art, History of Art and Cultural Studies is offering three international scholarships for the academic year 2018/19.
 Each award is worth £1,000 towards tuition fees, and is available to applicants who already hold offers from the University of Leeds.

 Applicants must hold an official offer from the University of Leeds, and must not already be fully-funded by another award/scholarship.
 The award will be deducted off the final fee payment upon registration.

 Leeds Masters Scholarships Scheme